ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 	\- Amazon security groups and network ACLs don't filter traffic to or from link-local addresses (`169.254.0.0/16`) or AWS reserved IPv4 addresses (these are the first four IPv4 addresses of the subnet, including the Amazon DNS server address for the VPC).
 Similarly, flow logs do not capture IP traffic to or from these addresses.
 	\- ==The FTP protocol uses TCP via ports 20 and 21.==
 	\- ==The **/32** in the the CIDR notation denotes one IP address and the **/0** refers to the entire network.==
+	\- ==For the Remote Desktop Protocol, the server listens on TCP port 3389 and UDP port 3389.==

 <img src="Definations.assets/2020-01-11_09-55-33-102a3438068e9bb4c45fa670155c2044.png" alt="img" style="zoom:67%;" />